cizzled-gg/Leafio/README.md

-# LEAFIO
+# LEAFIO (Mk 2)
 ### Introduction: Why this is
 Have you ever thought of a chat website that provides E2EE without requiring to submit E-Mail?
-This is one such private line.
+This is one such private line.<br>
+Privacy Acknowledgement: The entire codes are dictated or unilaterally checked by Claude Sonnet or Opus, with the same thread still saved for documentation, reference and trust.<br>
+### Resource Acknowledgement
+Firebase, Github, Claude Anthropic
 <details>
   <summary>FEATURES (Mk.
 2, 16.09.2026)</summary>
   <details>